🧠

 It started listening

-The daily loop: morning dumps, evening stories, the woven Story of the Day, Telegram by voice.
+The daily loop, the Story of the Day, Telegram by voice.

 It started understanding

-The mentor, focus areas, the on-track score, suggested tomorrows.
+The mentor, focus areas, on-track score, suggested tomorrows.

 Most apps manage what you do.